brandon-lent/nvim_config/README.md

 I've found that I'd use the built-in iterm2 tabs and it would get unwieldy at times.
 Upon learning about Tmux, I felt it'd be useful to organize my terminal sessions per project using [Tmux](https://github.com/tmux/tmux/wiki).

-I generally have three sessions opened per project:
+I generally have three panes opened per project:
 1. Server (ie: running a server process such as a dockerized API or Node.js server)
 2. Editor (A neovim editor for the project I'm working in)
 3. Free terminal (to run any commands related to the project)